jamalp83/portfoio/README.md

 ## Fun Fact

-*"My do music production and song writing as a hobby."*
+*"I do music production and song writing as a hobby."*